 There is no sure way to prevent breast cancer.
-But there are things you can do that might lower your risk., such as changing risk factors that are under your control.
-(See "What are the risk factors for breast cancer?")
+But there are things you can do that might lower your risk, such as changing risk factors that you can control.

-For example, body weight, physical activity, and diet have all been linked to breast cancer, so these might be areas where you can take action.
-This is discussed in more detail in American Cancer Society Guidelines on Nutrition and Physical Activity for Cancer Prevention.
+Body weight, physical activity, and diet have all been linked to breast cancer, so these might be areas where you can take action.
+Read the American Cancer Society Guidelines on Nutrition and Physical Activity for Cancer Prevention to learn more.

 If you have a strong family history of breast cancer, you can talk to your doctor about genetic testing for mutations in genes that increase the risk of breast cancer, such as the BRCA genes.
-If you have such as mutation or come from a family with a mutation but haven’t been tested, you could consider surgery to lower your risk of cancer.
+If you have a genetic mutation or come from a family with a mutation but haven’t been tested, you could consider surgery to lower your risk of cancer.

 Last Revised: 05/04/2016